 Apparently I am not the only one who is loving on Detroit—it was named one of the top destinations to visit in 2017 by the New York Times.
 I think one of the things that I enjoy most about Detroit is that it is a city that has strong sense of place.
 The vibe of Detroit is “we know who we are and we couldn’t give a sh*t if you like us or not.”
 Detroit is a city of resilience, a city of grit, a city of character filled with characters.
 I dig it.

 One of the things I enjoy most about traveling in Detroit is trying all of the local restaurants.
-As the city continues to turn around and rebuild itself, there is an explosion of new restaurants and bars coming onto the Detroit food scene.
+No surprise there, that’s what I love about most cities!
+As the city continues to change and rebuild itself, there is an explosion of new restaurants and bars coming onto the Detroit food scene.
 There seem to be new ones popping up all the time, and on my last visit, I managed to try two restaurants that had opened up within the last month.
-Talk about being on top of the food scene in a city I don’t even live!
+Talk about being on top of the food scene in a city I don’t even live in!

-Here are 11 restaurants for foodies to try in Detroit!
+Here are the 11 best restaurants for foodies in Detroit, Michigan!

 Brand new to the restaurant scene, Lumen is a trendy spot overlooking Beacon Park in downtown Detroit.
 With a massive patio and pristine floor to ceiling sliding windows, this place feels airy and modern with an art deco twist.
 I managed to visit the week they opened, and loved my experience.
 The menu is full of creative and globally inspired dishes, including a variety of starters that I thoroughly enjoyed.
 I was particularly a fan of the mac n’ cheese and the warm pretzel sticks.
 The beer and cocktail list is also on-point.
 On a sunny day, I’m not sure you could find a cooler spot that this.

-This modern cafeteria is located in the heart of downtown Detroit, making it a popular spot for lunch with the working crowd.
-Lovers Only offers a spacious interior that is totally ‘grammable with large windows, colorful printed wallpaper and charming pastel schoolhouse chairs.
+A modern cafeteria is located in the heart of downtown Detroit, Lovers Only is a popular spot for lunch with the working crowd.
+Lovers The spacious interior is totally ‘grammable with large windows, charming printed wallpaper and nostalgia-inducing pastel schoolhouse chairs.
 The menu is limited to burgers, sandwiches and salads but what it lacks in choice, it makes up for in quality.
-All of the beef is locally sourced and grass fed, and the nostalgia inducing flavors of the fast eddy or recession dog will have you happy you didn’t pack a lunch for work.
+All of the beef is locally sourced and grass fed, and the classic Americana flavors of the fast eddy or recession dog will have you happy you didn’t pack a lunch for work.

 Just across the street from Lumen (listed above), Republic is built in the recently rehabbed castle-like G.A.B building, one of Detroit’s most historic spots.
 The diverse but approachable menu offer an eclectic assortment of small plates such as pork belly, smoked ribs and whitefish.
 The accompanying cocktail list is killer, and I found myself sipping down one too many at this place.
 The interior is beautiful as is the plating of the dishes, so have your phone handy to snap pictures through the meal.